GitHub Actions cache: dependencies, keys, and cache hits

 Prompt for your coding agent

 Inspect this repo's .github/workflows for dependency caching.
-For every job that installs packages (npm, pnpm, yarn, pip, cargo, go, gradle, maven), check whether a cache is configured: a `cache:` key on `actions/setup-node` / `setup-python` / `setup-go`, an explicit `actions/cache` step, or an ecosystem cache like `Swatinem/rust-cache`.
+For every job that installs packages (npm, pnpm, yarn, pip, cargo, go, gradle, maven), check whether a cache is configured: a `cache:` key on `actions/setup-node` / `setup-python` / `setup-go`, an explicit `actions/cache` step, or a language-specific cache action.
 Flag any install step (`pnpm install`, `pip install`, `cargo build`, etc.) that has no matching cache restoring its store, and confirm the cache key is derived from the lockfile so it actually hits.
 Add the right cache hook keyed on the lockfile, then show me the diff and open a PR rather than applying it blindly.

 Prefer to check by hand?

-1. Search your workflows for a cache hook: grep -rn 'cache' .github/workflows/, look for cache: on a setup action, actions/cache, or an ecosystem cache like Swatinem/rust-cache.
+1. Search your workflows for a cache hook: grep -rn 'cache' .github/workflows/, look for cache: on a setup action, actions/cache, or a language-specific cache action.

 2. Confirm the install command is present but no matching cache exists (e.g. pnpm install / pip install / cargo build with nothing restoring its store).